 “These [dishes] were her trademarks.
 People have tried to imitate her so many times, but it’s not the same; something is always missing,” Casale says, adding that some of Le Piment Rouge’s former staff will be returning for the opening, and Mah will be on the ground for “quality control.”

-Anyone who’s followed Mah’s trajectory will remember this isn’t the first time Le Piment Rouge has been revived.
+Anyone following Mah’s trajectory will remember this isn’t the first time Le Piment Rouge has been revived.
 In 2016, more than two years after its shutter, a short-lived spin-off called Piment 2 landed in Old Montreal.
-Though Mah was reportedly a co-owner in the venture, Casale says that it was mainly her nephew’s initiative and that she was living in California at the time.
+Though Mah was reportedly a co-owner in the venture, Casale says it was mainly her nephew’s initiative and that she was living in California at the time.

 After witnessing the closures of several beloved institutions in the city during the pandemic, Casale says Mah was motivated to help contribute to rebuilding its scene.
 “This is the return of a legend,” she adds.